 He held up a mirror to Italy's postwar soul, playing the everyman caught between tradition and modernity with unmatched comic pathos.

-Alberto Sordi wasn't just an actor; he was a national seismograph, registering the tremors of Italy's transformation from the ruins of war to the economic miracle.
-Born in Rome, his early work as a voice actor, dubbing Oliver Hardy into Italian, honed his impeccable comic timing.
-His breakthrough came in the 1950s with a string of films where he perfected the character of the 'Italian average man'—often vain, cowardly, sentimental, and hilariously out of step with a changing world.
-Directors like Federico Fellini and Luigi Comencini cast him as the quintessential Roman, a figure through which audiences could laugh at their own foibles.
-For decades, Sordi dominated Italian cinema, his rubbery face and distinctive Roman accent conveying a profound humanity beneath the satire.
-His later work took a darker, more dramatic turn, critiquing the corruption and moral emptiness of the 'boom' years, cementing his legacy as the defining chronicler of the Italian psyche.
+Alberto Sordi dubbed Oliver Hardy into Italian, honing his impeccable comic timing.
+Born in Rome in 1920, his breakthrough came in the 1950s with films perfecting the 'Italian average man'—vain, cowardly, sentimental, hilariously out of step with a changing world.
+Federico Fellini and Luigi Comencini cast him as the quintessential Roman.
+For decades, Sordi dominated Italian cinema, his rubbery face and Roman accent conveying profound humanity beneath satire.
+His later work took a darker turn, critiquing the corruption of the 'boom' years.
+He became the defining chronicler of the Italian psyche.

 1901–1927